KEA Breeze LDV by The Motor Caravanner

-"The Breeze Flex Plan was great for us.
+"The Flex Fleet Plan was great for us.
 We put our name and deposit down for the vehicle at the start of last year.
 The vehicle wasn't available straight away but we were happy to wait."

 "It's slightly smaller than the Mercedes, but that suited us.
 It was exactly the sort of vehicle we were looking for.
 We don't like large vehicles because as you get older they're not so easy to manoeuvre.
 The Breeze is just over six metres long which allows you to get into any carpark